Volunteers are currently needed for Snap Kitchen Meal Transportation on Mondays, Thursdays and Fridays at 10am. Click HERE for more information.

 Volunteer Opportunity Information

 D.E.A.R.
-Time – Drop Everything and Read takes place every weekday morning from 7:50 to 8:05 in our Early Childhood classrooms, grades Pre-K2 through Kindergarten.
-Volunteers are needed to read to an entire class of 2 – 5 year olds once a week or once a month.
+Time – Drop Everything and Read takes place every weekday from 7:50am to 8:05am in our Early Childhood classrooms, grades Pre-K2 through Kindergarten.
+Volunteers are needed to read to an entire class of 2 – 5-year-olds once a week or once a month.

-Library – On-going assistance is needed with shelving, covering and cataloguing books and various other library materials.
+Library – On-going assistance is needed with shelving, covering and cataloging books and various other library materials.

 Meals on Wheels Depot –St. Philip’s has served as the only depot in South Dallas for over 25 years.
 Hot meals are distributed weekly Monday - Friday in collaboration with the Visiting Nurses Association.

 Kids Café – This program is held weekly Monday – Friday evenings (6:00 – 8:00 pm).
 Volunteers are needed to help serve meals to 50 - 100 kids.

 Aunt Bette's Community Pantry – Volunteers are needed to assist with stocking and distributing food through this unique neighborhood pantry that is set up like a grocery store.